django-oscar/django-oscar/README.md

-# Oscar - Ecommerce on Django
+# Oscar - Flexible e-commerce on Django

 Named after Oscar Peterson (http://en.wikipedia.org/wiki/Oscar_Peterson), oscar is a Django implementation of Taoshop (a product from Tangent Labs).
 It's fairly experimental at the moment.
+It aims to be a flexible ecommerce application, built

 ## Aims of project